ichantio/tacacsgui-installation/README.md

 ```

 ## Added parser filter to keep the logs clean
-The filters below happen before ingestion.
+The filters below happen _**BEFORE**_ logs ingestion.
 Various system has default auto system cmd that generate a lot of logs when a user is logged in.
+These filters give you ability to filter them out.

 - You can edit the filters at
 ```bash
 # Accounting filter